awsdocs/amazon-ecs-developer-guide/doc_source/security-iam.md

 **Service administrator** – If you're in charge of Amazon ECS resources at your company, you probably have full access to Amazon ECS\.
 It's your job to determine which Amazon ECS features and resources your employees should access\.
 You must then submit requests to your IAM administrator to change the permissions of your service users\.
 Review the information on this page to understand the basic concepts of IAM\.
 To learn more about how your company can use IAM with Amazon ECS, see [How Amazon Elastic Container Service works with IAM](security_iam_service-with-iam.md)\.

 **IAM administrator** – If you're an IAM administrator, you might want to learn details about how you can write policies to manage access to Amazon ECS\.
-To view example Amazon ECS identity\-based policies that you can use in IAM, see [Amazon Elastic Container Service identity\-based policy examples](security_iam_id-based-policy-examples.md)\.
+To view example Amazon ECS identity\-based policies that you can use in IAM, see [Identity\-based policy examples for Amazon Elastic Container Service](security_iam_id-based-policy-examples.md)\.

-## Authenticating With Identities<a name="security_iam_authentication"></a>
+## Authenticating with identities<a name="security_iam_authentication"></a>

 Authentication is how you sign in to AWS using your identity credentials\.
 For more information about signing in using the AWS Management Console, see [Signing in to the AWS Management Console as an IAM user or root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/console.html) in the *IAM User Guide*\.